AUTHORS IN THE SCHOOLS/SATURDAY EVENTS FOR YOUNGER READERS

 The day before the festival proper, we’re putting on the third “Authors in the Schools” project, which will bring authors into multiple classrooms throughout the Columbia Public Schools system, from Kindergarten to Twelfth Grade.

 Our keynote speaker this year is none other than Jacqueline Woodson, one of the most beloved writers of children’s literature working today.
 She has won just about every available award and prize (including, to name just a few, the Caldecott Medal, the Coretta Scott King Award, the Newbery Honor Medal and a National Book Award.)
 She is also the Poetry Foundation’s Young People’s Poet Laureate, and this year the Library of Congress appointed her National Ambassador for Young People’s Literature.
-Jacqueline will be speaking at the Missouri Theatre to an audience of Eighth Graders from across the CPS District on Friday.
+Jacqueline will be speaking at the Missouri Theatre to an audience of middle school students from across the CPS District on Friday.

 This year’s other participating authors are: